austintatiousness/GNUStepSwiftBridge/README.md

 What is the best way to store a table of the objects?

 # Calling Objective-C Methods From Swift
 One of the major issues that I faced was getting `objc_msgSend` and `objc_msgSend_stret` to play nicely with swift.
 Each of these functions are used to send messages (call methods) of an Objective-C object.
-Unfortunatley, I never got that working right, instead, I implemented a funciton `objc_smart_getIMP` which calls `class_getMethodImplementation`.
+Unfortunatley, I never got that working right, instead, I implemented a function `objc_smart_getIMP` which calls `class_getMethodImplementation`.
 The term 'smart' here just means that I am making the function swiftier, and it helps do lookup and casting for me.
 There are two version of this function

 ```
 public func objc_smart_getIMP<T>(object: GNUStepNSObjectWrapper, selector: String) -> T? {